-At Turn-About Ranch, our principles have allowed us to positively impact the lives of each one of our students and their families.
-Turn-About Ranch has been set apart from other adolescent programs in the United States because of these high standards, and we continually strive to provide top-notch care as a result.
+Our principles allow us to positively impact the lives of each one of our students and their families.
+Due to our high standards, Turn-About Ranch has been set apart from other adolescent programs in the United States and we are continually striving to provide top-notch care as a result.

 At Turn-About Ranch, our students will experience the following:

 They will work hard.
-During their time at Turn-About Ranch, our students will work hard.
-Through participating in projects that have real value and can benefit both themselves and their community, students will develop a strong work ethic that they can apply to their every day life.
+During their time at Turn-About Ranch, students will work hard participating in projects with real value and benefit both themselves and their community.
+Students will develop a strong work ethic that applies to their everyday life.
 When a project is completed, our students can step back and realize how their contribution to the ranch has positively impacted the community as a whole.

 They will be held accountable.
-We make sure that students understand the importance of responsibility, therefore we make it a point to hold them accountable for any and all shortcomings during their treatment.
-Even though we provide this type of care, it is often unnecessary as most students begin replicating the actions of other students, which usually include the development of a strong inner drive that can quickly become more powerful than any reward or punishment.
+We help students understand the importance of responsibility.
+We hold them accountable for any and all shortcomings during their treatment.
+Throughout the process, most students begin replicating the actions of their peers who are further along in the program.
+This often includes the development of a strong inner drive which can quickly become more powerful than any reward or consequence.

 They will be given a physical outlet.
 Our students work hard while on the ranch and often exert themselves physically.
 This physical activity is balanced with the academic and emotional care we provide.
 We help them apply what they have learned on the ranch to a classroom setting.
 By putting acquired skills to work, our students build self-confidence that will help them for the rest of their lives—their family relationships, high school and college, and even future careers.